Assistant Research Professor, Stanford University

-Marguerite DeLiema is a postdoctoral researcher at the Stanford Center on Longevity in the Financial Security Division.
+Marguerite DeLiema is an assistant research professor in the School of Social Work at the University of Minnesota, Twin Cities.
 She received her PhD in Gerontology from University of Southern California (USC) School of Gerontology and a B.S. in biological psychology from UCLA.
 As a gerontologist trained in multidisciplinary research, she defines successful aging as maintaining physical and mental functioning, cultivating meaningful social relationships, and being financially secure throughout the life course.
 An important component of financial security is avoiding financial abuse and fraud in older age.
 DeLiema’s work focuses on identifying the demographic, psychological, social, and contextual factors related to financial victimization, and identifying the prevalence and cost of financial fraud in the US.